Skip to content

 Mauritania: The Arab Country the World Seems to Have Forgotten (And 6 Stunning Attractions)

-So many countries stay anonymous due to their remote location and separation from landmasses, incredibly small size and population, or the little contribution they make to global development.
-But what about those countries with super large areas, big populations, great history, relatively reachable locations and well-known neighbours?
-How could they slip into oblivion without anyone even noticing that or doing anything to reverse it?
+So many countries stay anonymous due to their remote location and separation from landmasses, tiny size and population, or the little contribution they make to global development.
+But what about those countries with large areas, significant populations, incredible history, relatively reachable locations and well-known neighbours?
+How could they slip into oblivion without anyone noticing or doing anything to reverse it?

-Is it, not a big loss that we do not know about these countries?
-Could you imagine what amazing influence we might be missing out on only because the media decided to turn a blind eye to them?
+Is it not a significant loss that we do not know about these countries?
+Could you imagine what fantastic influence we might be missing out on only because the media decided to turn a blind eye to them?

 So bring a large cup of coffee, and let’s hop into it.